Support the nuclear ban

 But what about the nuclear states?

 The treaty is a significant pointer towards changing international attitudes to nuclear weapons.
 Previous treaties prohibiting chemical and biological weapons helped to stigmatise them in the minds of the public.
-This is now taking place with nuclear weapons.
+We are now seeing this happen with nuclear weapons.

 CND will continue to work with all our partners in Parliament and across civil society to oppose the replacement of Trident, as well as raising awareness of the treaty and the potential it has to bring about positive change.